I Agitate People for a Living. Here’s What I’ve Learned About Comfort.

 Despite the money and mandates, ESG metrics have always been murky.
 There is no single standard.
 One rating agency may label a company as ESG “high-performing” while another flags the same firm for violations.
 The result?
 Arbitrage in virtue-signaling.

 Energy giants scored well on ESG indexes by emphasizing governance structures or short-term carbon offsets, while their core businesses remained emissions-heavy.
 Social scores were padded by diversity initiatives with little downstream accountability.
-Governance became a checkbox—an optics game played for capital access, not actual transformation.
+Governance became a checkbox.
+An optics game played for capital access, not actual transformation.

 ESG stopped being about better decisions.
 It became about better scores.